 Tracking stuck or unavailable funds

-If your assets are inaccessible but not necessarily lost, label them appropriately in CoinTracker for tax reporting.
-For more on handling lost, stolen, or worthless cryptocurrency, check out this article.
+For US customers: If your assets are inaccessible but not necessarily lost, label them appropriately in CoinTracker for tax reporting.
+For more on handling lost, stolen, or worthless cryptocurrency, see the lost, stolen, or worthless cryptocurrency guide.

 Migrating to a new exchange